-Conservation Advisory Council (CAC)/ Architectural Review Council (ARC)
+Conservation Advisory Council (CAC) / Architectural Review Council (ARC)

 County, State and Federal agencies (as required)

 When a completed application is placed back on a Planning Board agenda, the Board will determine if a Site Inspection is necessary.
-Site Inspections are typically held on a Sunday morning and the applicant and/or their representative is expected to attend.
+Site Inspections are typically held on a Sunday morning and the applicant and/or their representative are expected to attend.
 If no site inspection is required, then the application will progress directly public hearing.

-Applicants and or their representatives are required to attend the PB Meeting to present the project and answer questions.
+Applicants and or their representatives are required to attend the Planning Board Meeting to present the project and answer questions.
 Once the review process is complete and the Planning Board has determined the application is ready for public hearing, the public hearing will be scheduled.
 Pursuant to the Town Code Section 265-6 –i for Subdivision and Section 307-72 for Site Plans, legal notice MUST follow the steps outlined below: